venkatram-dev/ml_spring_board/writeup.md

 <br>

-Implemented an EKF to track a single real-world target with lidar measurement input. implemented the predict() and update() function.
+Implemented an EKF to track a single target with lidar measurement input. implemented the predict() and update() function.
 Implemented the F() function to calculate a system matrix for constant velocity process model.
 Implemented the Q() function to calculate the corresponding process noise covariance
 <br>